Mandy Lieu: Early life

 Mandy Lieu's father is a white American and he disappeared before she was born.
 Her mother is Malaysian-Chinese and unemployed at that time.
 Lieu and her younger brother grew up in a single parent household in Malaysia and moved to Kuala Lumpur with her family when she was 8.
 She worked as a part-time model during her free time.
 In 2003, she went to Hong Kong to develop her modelling career after dropping out of school and she had appeared in television advertisements.

 Career

 Model

 Mandy Lieu rose to fame in a shampoo commercial in Malaysia, which led a new chapter in her life.
 She then moved to Tokyo at age 17, one year later she arrived in Hong Kong.
 She repeatedly and frequently featured on the cover of many magazines, including More, Me, HIM, Marie Claire, Fashion & Beauty, Wedding Deluxe, Ketchup, Darizi, Elle Wedding.
 Lieu face has been used as the face of many campaigns, like Hugo Boss, TAG Heuer Watch, Max & Co., Salvatore Ferragamo, Marc by Marc Jacobs, Dior, Omega to HK Fashion Week, Ted Baker, Miu Miu, Mulberry, Shiseido, and Swarovski.

 Acting

 In 2012, Mandy broke into film by playing a supporting role in Tai Chi 0.
-Her career path keep expanding with box-office successes like Black & White: The Dawn of Justice (2014) and To the Fore (2015).
+Her career path kept expanding with box-office successes like Black & White: The Dawn of Justice (2014) and To the Fore (2015).